Planeman/5271-Exercises/hw1/sploit6/readme6.txt

 Sploit6 Description
 ===================
-Sploit6 takes advantage of a buffer overflow in the checkout conditional of the copyFile function.
+Sploit6 takes advantage of a buffer overflow ("user") in the checkout conditional of the copyFile function by inputting an attack string through environment variable USER.
 This sploit is a standard buffer overflow leading to a control flow hijack.
 The overwritten return pointer of the copyFile function points back up the stack into the approximate region where the buffer has overflowed and hits a nop sled.